Equestrian events at the 2012 Summer Olympics: Dressage

 Teams are made up of three riders, all of whom are also competing concurrently for individual medals.
 Additionally, countries who can not make a full team may send riders to compete for individual medals.

 All riders compete in the Grand Prix, which serves as the first round of both the individual and team medals.
 The top seven teams (included those tied for 7th) advance to the Grand Prix Special, which is a slightly more rigorous test.
 The combined scores for those teams in both the Grand Prix and the Special determine the team medals, with the team with the highest score winning gold.

 Riders completing the Grand Prix test (first qualifying round of the individual competition) may move on to the Grand Prix Special (second qualifying round for the individual competition) if their team is in the top seven (21 riders total).
 Additionally, the top 11 riders who do not qualify with a team may also advance to the Special to ride for individual medals.
 The top 18 riders from the Special move on to the third individual round, the freestyle.
 Each rider designs their own test for the freestyle, which must be set to music and has several compulsory movements.
 Riders can tailor a test to their horses' strengths, as well as incorporate movements that are more difficult than those required in the Grand Prix or the Special (such as a pirouette in piaffe) in order to increase their scores.
 Individual medals are assigned based on scores in the freestyle.

 Eventing

 Competitions for team and individual medals ran concurrently.
 Riders performed a dressage test, a cross-country round, and a jumping round.
 Team medals were then awarded by adding together the best three scores from a country's team, out of a maximum of five team members, from all three phases, the team with the lowest number of penalty points winning the gold.
 The top 25 individual scores after the first show jumping round performed a second, final, show jumping round to determine individual medals, with up to 3 riders in the individual running per team.
 Therefore, those competing for individual berths completed one dressage test and cross-country round, and two jumping rounds.

-Officials

-Appointment of officials was as follows: